Federal Ship Financing Program (Title XI)

-The Federal Ship Financing Program (commonly referred to as "Title XI”) promotes U.S. Merchant Marine fleet and U.S. shipyard growth and modernization.
-Through long term debt repayment guarantees, the Program encourages U.S. shipowners to obtain new vessels from U.S. shipyards cost effectively.
-It also assists U.S. shipyards with modernizing their facilities for building and repairing vessels.
-The repayment term allowed under the program generally is much longer and the interest rates are lower than those available from the commercial lending market because the obligations guaranteed by the U.S. Government.
+The Federal Ship Financing Program (commonly referred to as "Title XI" based on the part of the Merchant Marine Act of 1936 that established the program) provides long-term loans by the Maritime Administration (MARAD) to promote the growth and modernization of the U.S. Merchant Marine and U.S. shipyards.
+Through these loans, the Title XI Program encourages U.S. shipowners to obtain new vessels and recondition existing vessels with U.S. shipyards cost effectively.
+It also assists U.S. shipyards with modernizing, their facilities for building and repairing vessels.
+The repayment term allowed under the program generally is much longer with a higher funding level and lower interest rates than those available from the commercial lending market.

 Since 2019, the Title XI Program has undergone several significant changes to align it with modern vessel financing and federal credit best practices.
 Federal Financing Bank (FFB) is now the “preferred lender” for all Title XI loans.
 MARAD monitors and services the loans, third-party trustees and financial institutions are no longer part of the program.

 - Repayment term for the lesser of up to 25 years or useful life of the asset;

 - Below market interest rates (based on U.S. Treasury rates) fixed for the amortization period; and